PetricaT/ProgrammingVTuberLogos-Addon/READMe.md

-# Programming VTuber Logos
+# Programming VTuber Logos (addon edition)
-I share these logo so they can use it noncommercially
+Everything here shares the same principle as the main repo by [Aikoyori](https://github.com/Aikoyori), so don't use anything here comercially.

 # Licence
 CC-BY-NC-SA 4.0